Heinkel He 72 Kadett

-The Heinkel He 72 Kadett ("Cadet") was a German single-engine biplane trainer of the 1930s.
+The Heinkel He 72 Kadett (Cadet) was a German single-engine biplane trainer of the 1930s.
+It was known to its pilots as the Zitterrochen (Quivering Ray) as it shook madly.

 Development

 The Kadett was designed in 1933 to meet an official requirement for a basic trainer.
 It was a single-bay biplane of fabric-covered, metal construction with open cockpits, a staggered wing, a strut-braced tail unit, and fixed tailskid undercarriage.
 The prototype was powered by a 104 kW (139 hp) Argus As 8B air-cooled inline engine.